IMSmobile/ionic2-prototype/README.md

 Ionic has online desing tool (http://ionicframework.com/getting-started/) to earn money.

 Some features are in a paid license 2000 US$ per dev and year.

+Ionic is free but prices can raise when using their serivce.
+They even have free service for development which later on coasts money when using ionc for deploy.
+For pricing see -> https://ionic.io/pricing helps to estimate money

 Some Examples
 - [Expo](https://expo.io/)